mlang/llm-mpd/README.md

 ## Setup

 `llm mpd` should be run on the same machine as your MPD server.
-This is mainly because it needs to be able to write to a folder inside your `music_directory`.
+This is required because it must be able to write to a folder inside your `music_directory`.
 This folder is called `clips-directory` and needs to be manually created before running `llm mpd`.

 You also need to make sure the user you are planning to run `llm mpd` as has write access to the `clips-directory`.